 Japanese taxpayers were shut out from Olympic venues.
-But they now can view the staggering bill.
+Now they can view the staggering bill.

 Yuji Nakamura, professor of public administration at Japan’s Utsonomiya University who has studied the Tokyo Olympics since 2013, said he expects Tokyo will be left in a similar situation as Montreal, which hosted the Summer Games in 1976 and experienced the largest cost overrun to date: 720 percent.
 It took 30 years to pay down that debt, according to Flyvbjerg’s study.

-“Both the Tokyo government and central government couldn’t get their money’s worth … In the end, the price has to be paid by the taxpayers and future generations,” Nakamura said.
+“Both the Tokyo government and central government couldn’t get their money’s worth. … In the end, the price has to be paid by the taxpayers and future generations,” Nakamura said.

-If the cost reaches as high as $25 million to $30 million, that could amount to about $940 per Tokyo resident, according to Naofumi Masumoto, visiting professor of Olympic Studies at Tokyo Metropolitan University and Musashino University.
+If the cost reaches as high as $25 billion to $30 billion, that could amount to about $940 per Tokyo resident, according to Naofumi Masumoto, visiting professor of Olympic Studies at Tokyo Metropolitan University and Musashino University.
 That is money that could go toward other needs of the metropolitan government, such as hospital beds for coronavirus patients and purchasing vaccines, Masumoto said.

 These Japanese experts expect that the Olympic spending likely will require special government bonds or taxes, or a cost-sharing deal with private companies to cover the cost.